Søren Rasted

-Søren Nystrøm Rasted (born Søren Rasted on 13 June 1969) is a Danish musician, singer, songwriter and record producer.
+Søren Nystrøm Rasted (born Søren Rasted; 13 June 1969) is a Danish musician, singer, songwriter and record producer.
 He plays keyboards, guitar and sings backing vocals.
 He is a member of the Danish-Norwegian Eurodance group Aqua.

 Musical career

-Rasted was a member of the Danish pop-dance group Aqua.
+Rasted is a member of the Danish pop-dance group Aqua.
 He and his fellow band member Claus wrote and produced the three Aqua albums Aquarium, Aquarius and Megalomania.
 Aqua was formed in 1994 and split up in 2001, but reunited in 2008.
 The band sold more than 28 million records worldwide, and appeared in the Guinness Book of Records as the only debut band with three "self penned" Number One hits in the UK.

 In 2004 Rasted released the spoken word album Lazyboy TV under the name Lazyboy.
 The album included the singles "Facts of Life", "Inhale Positivity" and "Underwear Goes Inside the Pants".

 Rasted has worked as producer and songwriters on various Danish artists such as Sort Sol writing their "Holler High".
 Rasted also worked with Jon on "Right Here Next to You" and "This Side Up".
 He also wrote the single "Teardrops in Heaven" for Sanne Salomonsen, The single "Det bedste til sidst" for X-Factor winner Linda, and the single for Mathias Pachler "Mit Et & Alt".

 In 2006 Rasted wrote and arranged music for "Det Kgl Teater", the music for the Royal Danish Opera ballet American Mixtures.

 Rasted is a member of the Danish band Hej Matematik.

 He has also made various TV scores and film scores, including - in collaboration with Nicolaj Rasted - score music for the Jonatan Spang movie "Talenttyven" (2012).

 In 2009, Aqua released their second greatest hits album, for which Rasted produced three new songs: "Back to the 80's", "Live Fast - Die Young" and "My Mamma Said".
 In 2011, Aqua released their third album Megalomania.

 In 2012, Rasted started the Label LabelLand, distributed by ArtPeople, and released "2012 Shift Happens", the first Lazyboy track in seven years.

 Personal life

 On 25 August 2001, Rasted married fellow Aqua band member Lene Nystrøm, with the ceremony being held in Las Vegas.
 In 2004 the couple moved to Denmark from London.
 Together, they have a daughter, India, and a son, Billy.

-In 2017 the couple divorced after fifteen years of marriage.
+The couple divorced on 27 April 2017 after sixteen years of marriage.